hj5230/Frontier/README.md

 - ~~add type constraints for definition modules~~
 - should implement notification provider
 - glowing cards shall have lifting effect when mouse hovering
+- abstract a state manager that load user settings (apperance, draggable-hub position, etc.) when app is mounted, and save when update | unmount

 ## Notes